ferg1e/comment-castles/README.md

 Install Redis.
 This is only for the session store.
 Redis versions 2 and 6 worked for us, so most versions are probably fine.

 Make sure you have Node.js installed.
-Use Node.js v16.14.0 or greater.
+I am using v20.10.0 locally and the live site uses v20.12.1.

 Run `npm install` to download all the Node.js dependencies that are listed in `package.json`.